botdes/component-test/PITCHME.md

 * Exceptions on startup (not the whole code is tested)
 * Issues with local run and security
 * Slow feedback loop
-* Not ready for Continious Deployment
+* Not ready for Continuous Deployment

 ---
 ## Solution
-* Ligtweigt test that tests the whole application
+* Lightweight test that tests the whole application
 * Use dockerised AWS
 ---